hrbrtolvzjr/SQL_Project_Data_Job_Analysis/README.md

 - **Git & GitHub:** Essential for version control and sharing my SQL scripts and analysis, ensuring collaboration and project tracking.

 # The Analysis
-Each query for this project aimed at investigating specific aspectrs of the daya analyst job market in the Philippines.
+Each query for this project aimed at investigating specific aspectrs of the daya analyst job market.
 Here's how I approached each question:

 ### 1. Top Paying Data Analyst Jobs.
 To identify the highest-paying roles I filtered data analyst position by average yearly salary and location, focusin on remote jobs.
 This query highlights th high paying oppurtunities in the field.